google/google-ctf/infrastructure/kctf/walkthrough/local-testing.md

 make test-kind
 ```

-This will deploy the challenge and healthcheck remotely.
+This will deploy the challenge and healthcheck in the local kubernetes cluster.

 ## Debug failures